Skip to main content

 Janice Milusich is a Teacher for the Visually Impaired and Blind at Alternatives For Children and a celebrated children’s author.
 She works with preschool students who are visually impaired or blind, supporting their learning, development, and sensory-rich experiences.

-Drawing on her teaching expertise, Janice created an interactive storybox to accompany the book.
-The storybox includes seasonal items such as snowballs and mittens for winter, a robin and hyacinth for spring, and autumn leaves for fall.
+Janice created an interactive storybox to accompany the book.
 Children can touch, smell, and hear these items while engaging with the story, practicing compensatory skills, and exploring the seasons.
 Janice also shares readings of the book and storybox demonstrations through her YouTube channel, making her work accessible to families and educators.
+Janice has been featured in local newspapers and professional publications, and she regularly presents at schools, libraries, and community events.

 Janice’s other works include the picture book Off Go Their Engines, Off Go Their Lights and the chapter book series Cleo’s Big Ideas.
 Her writing has appeared in Spider and Muse magazines.

-Families and educators can learn more about Janice’s work and her book by visiting her website, viewing her YouTube readings and StoryBox activities, or attending one of her upcoming book readings across Long Island.
-Her work celebrates inclusion, sensory exploration, and the joy of learning.
+Families and educators can learn more about Janice’s work and her book by visiting her website, viewing her YouTube readings and StoryBox activities, or attending one of her upcoming book readings across Long Island!

 Her Work